 “Of course not.
 So it’s lucky you have me around to take his place, isn’t it?”

-The implication was clear: he might be thinking of someone else, but as long as that someone else wasn’t physically here, Tokio had free rein.
+The implication was clear: he might be thinking of someone else, but as long as he couldn’t physically produce that person, Tokio had free rein.
 No great surprise there.

 “Well?” she was wondering in her gentle tone that suggested she’d never been impatient or annoyed in her whole life.